rehierl/node-tree-outliner/3-1-extensions/1-2-design-y.md

 (2 - due to `n5` closing `s1`) nodes `n6-9` are not located inside of `s1`.

-Both statements combined result in contradictory statements with regards to the location of a section (see strong connectivity).
+Both statements combined result in contradictory statements with regards to the location of a section (/see/ strong connectivity /).

 **n1:s0, n5:s5**